Trip Planning for Cooke City Area

 • Wednesday

-Wednesday: Mostly sunny, with a high near 49.
-Southwest wind 7 to 10 mph.
+Wednesday: A 50 percent chance of showers after noon.
+Mostly sunny, with a high near 50.
+West southwest wind 6 to 16 mph.

 The Last Word